New Rules (band): Career

 After more than one year without releasing music, they started to tease an upcoming single in their TikTok videos (fans started to recognize a pattern in their Turning Your Names Into Songs video series, as their three last videos ended with the lyrics "really wanna, really wanna, really wanna dance with you").
 On September 22, 2021, they posted a short teaser video on their social media and captioned it "we really wanna, really wanna, really wanna... share some news.
 TOMORROW".
 On September 23, 2021, they announced the news of signing to Elektra Records, and later announced that their title of their latest single is called "Really Wanna Dance With You", which was released on October 1, 2021.

+On the 6th of September 2024 it was announced via social media that Alec McGarry had left the band.